CKStudios2018/SYSlang/README.md

 It is recommended to have at least 6.4 Gib available space for the GUI's + apps and some additional tools that are required for SYSl development.
 It is also recommended to use a VM (Virtual Machine).

-If you are coding an app with SYSlang, please be patient.
-Building will be out soon.